lechoo/toddmotto.github.com/_posts/2013-03-12-building-an-html5-responsive-menu-with-media-queries-javascript.md

 Depending on your project, a dynamic &lt;select&gt; menu may not be entirely appropriate, there is a massive debate on which way to steer your projects, so let's open the door for another option.
 In-page navigation is basically restyling your menu in such a way that it's responsive, but also looks like part of the design whilst delivering an awesome mobile and touch experience.
 I say touch because some menus deliver a nice mobile experience, but the rendering jutters and in a way puts a downer on the experience.
 Mobile experience is meant to be fast and efficient, so let's cut the junk and build something that really delivers a solution.

 ### Simplicity is key
 There's no point serving up tonnes of JavaScript to deliver a responsive menu solution, especially using jQuery, as this gives us a few things to worry about.
-The juttering as the menu expands/collapses, and two performance when actually loading the page.
+The juttering as the menu expands/collapses, and the performance when actually loading the page.

 ### Creating our desktop navigation
 Let's break out the HTML5 elements and create a neat and basic menu: